nickrod/world-city-database/README.md

 # Notes

-The 'title_combined' field is unique, and wll either be the title by itself or 'title, title_region' if there are duplicates.
+The 'title_combined' field is unique, and will either be the title by itself or 'title, title_region' if there are duplicates.
 This means that 'title_combined' can be used as a unique identifier instead of relying on 'geoname_id'.

-This is designed to be used with a foreign key on 'geoname_id' using the 'location' table, without causing any foreign key constraint violations.
-This means it can be seamlessly updated without compromising db integrity.
+This is designed to be used with a foreign key on 'geoname_id' without causing any foreign key constraint violations, allowing the data to be seamlessly updated without compromising db integrity.

-The 'location' table is required, but can modified to your liking as long as the 'geoname_id' is references as a foreign key.